MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/identity/privacy/live-privacy-overview.md

 security: linked
 ---

-# Privacy and permissions overview
+# Privacy and Permissions overview

 The Xbox Live Privacy service protects users by respecting their preferences and providing the social experiences they want.
 The Privacy service supports permission checking, Mute lists, and Avoid lists through both an XSAPI API and a REST API.